 This could have been a major driver of interest.
 But instead, it felt like they didn’t even have a strategy for why they were distributing music.
 Brands need to think like publishers and media producers.
 Build the story and the content.

-The lesson: Figure out the unique value of this promotion and lead with it.
+Figure out the unique value of this promotion and lead with it.
 Let that value permeate the whole thing.
 Don’t just make the content, sell it with great storytelling.

 Luxury brands like Dolce & Gabbana should partner